ei9h7/shopSenseAI/DEPLOYMENT.md

 - Vite configuration issues

 # Solutions:
+- Ensure Tailwind CSS is in dependencies (not devDependencies)
 - Run npm install locally first
 - Fix TypeScript errors
-- Ensure vite is in devDependencies
+- Ensure vite is in dependencies
 ```

 #### **3. Webhook Not Working**